plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

 This notebook requires the optional dependency `torchvision`, which can be installed with `pip`.
 :::

 In this notebook we demonstrate how we can use the {class}`~plenoptic.MADCompetition` class to synthesize adversarial examples.
-Adversarial examples are tiny perturbations to an image that causes Deep Neural Networks to misclassify ({cite:alp}`Szegedy2013`, {cite:alp}`goodfellow_explaining_2015`).
-MAD competition was developed to compare image quality metrics by generating a pair of images that have the same value for the reference metric but extremal values (highest and lowest) for the optimized metric ({cite:alp}`Wang2008-maxim-differ`).
+Adversarial examples are images with subtle, imperceptible perturbations designed to deceive a Deep Neural Networks into making an incorrect classification ({cite:alp}`Szegedy2013`, {cite:alp}`goodfellow_explaining_2015`).
+MAD competition was developed to compare image quality metrics by generating a pair of images that have the same value for a reference metric but extremal values (highest and lowest) for an optimized metric ({cite:alp}`Wang2008-maxim-differ`).
 These images were then used as stimuli in psychophysics experiments, to demonstrate which metric best aligned with human perception.
 Here, we demonstrate a different use of the {class}`~plenoptic.MADCompetition` class and show how its underlying machinery can be readily used to generate adversarial examples of Deep Neural Networks.

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt